Back pain is discomfort and pain caused by injury or illness between the shoulders and the hips.

 How do you know if back pain is in the muscles or discs?
 Back pain is muscle-related if your back hurts more when you’re moving than when you’re still.
 Back pain is disc-related if moving relieves pain, if bending forward hurts more than returning to an upright position, and if pain radiates past your buttocks into your legs.

+The below treatments are some of the best, evidence-based methods for relieving back pain.
 Always seek medical advice before you take back pain treatment into your own hands.

 Also called manual spinal manipulation, chiropractic care is a treatment plan in which a chiropractor adjusts spinal alignment and mobilizes the surrounding muscles and joints.

+Chiropractic care has been shown to effectively reduce back pain and neck pain.
 Research indicates that chiropractic care is better and more cost-effective than taking medicine and/or visiting a primary care physician.

 Different chiropractors may have different methods.
-At Denver Upper Cervical Chiropractic, we employ gentle spinal manipulations mainly to the upper spine.
+At Denver Upper Cervical Chiropractic , we employ gentle spinal manipulations mainly to the upper spine.
 We do not treat our patients like rag dolls.
 Our approach is gentle enough for newborns and grandmas.

 Also called physiotherapy, physical therapy for back pain sufferers uses stretches and exercises that improve posture and musculoskeletal strength.